 - Simple Instrument Setup and Operation.
-In the operating mode the functions: Averaging Time, and Frequency menus are selected with a single keystroke.
-Values for these parameters are displayed and can be adjusted by using the arrow and enter keys.
-Additional operating parameters can be modified through the menu driven structure accessible via the <Menu> and <Sensor> keys - One key press operations.
-To provide for ease of use operation of the instrument functions that are used often are performed with a single push of a button.
-Common operations such as Zeroing the channel, performing a 0 dBm calibration and setting a Reference Level can be done simply by pressing the Zero/Cal and REF Level key respectively.
+The front panel conductive rubber keypad provides access to menus which control instrument operation.
+The MENU key selects channel, setup and diagnostic menus.
+The <SENSOR> key selects sensor related function.
+The <AVG> key selects filter time averaging controls.
+Setting the filter time to zero will select the auto-filter mode.
+This selects an appropriate filter time without operator intervention.
+The <REF LEVEL> key is used for making relative measurements in dBr or percent.
+The values for these parameters are displayed and can be adjusted by using the arrow and enter keys. - One key press operations.
+To provide for ease of use operation of the instrument functions that are used often, they can be performed with a single push of a button.
+Common operations such as Zeroing the channel calibration and setting a Reference Level can be done simply by pressing the <Zero> and <REF Level> key respectively.

-Zero/Cal - When measuring low level signals it is important to zero the channel prior to measuring the signal.
-When the Active Channel is measuring levels below approximately -50 dBm, depressing the "Zero/Cal" key will use the measured reading as the zero offset.
+Zero - When measuring low level signals it is important to zero the channel prior to measuring the signal.
+When the Active Channel is measuring levels below approximately -50 dBm, depressing the $\langle \text{Zero} \rangle$ key will use the measured reading as the zero offset.
 This allows for fast zeroing of the channel so that the needed measurement can be performed faster.